Restoring a 1954 Cadillac Runabout

 Both front trim pieces were removed so we could trace their shape onto some chipboard which we used to build a jig.
 This would allow us to build new trim boards without using steam.
 I didn’t think it was necessary to bother with steaming if we employed a technique I used to build some support davits for canoes in the GBI shop (Epoxyworks 39 “Simple, Effective Home Repairs and Projects”)

 The technique follows typical cold molding principals—we cut two thinner boards that equaled the thickness of the original trim pieces.
-We sprayed them with hot water getting each piece good and wet to soften the wood as we slowly, over a couple days, pulled the pieces tight to the jig.
+We sprayed them with hot water getting each piece good and wet to soften the wood as we slowly, over a couple of days, pulled the pieces tight to the jig.
 Each time we snugged up the clamps we sprayed the wood again.

 Below is the jig fixture we built for the two front trim pieces with one new piece almost pulled into shape.
 Once the pieces were clamped tight to the jig, we left them clamped for a week so they would hold the curved shape.
 Then we applied 105/206 thickened with 406 Colloidal Silica to glue the two laminations together, clamping them back in the jig until the glue cured.